nickjackolaisen/BusinessInitiaitive/directory/states/missouri/ste-genevieve.md

 %}

 <h3 id="choose-a-name-for-your-llc">1.
 Choose a Name for Your LLC</h3>
-<p>Your LLC's name must be distinguishable from other business entities registered in New York.
-You can check name availability on the New York Secretary of State's website.</p>
+<p>Your LLC's name must be distinguishable from other business entities registered in Missouri.
+You can check name availability on the Missouri Secretary of State's website.</p>

 <h3 id="appoint-a-registered-agent">2.
 Appoint a Registered Agent</h3>
 <p>A registered agent is required for your LLC.
-This can be an individual or a business entity authorized to do business in New York.</p>
+This can be an individual or a business entity authorized to do business in Missouri.</p>

 <p>In most places you can act as your company's registered agent, just know your information will be public record.<p>

 <h3 id="file-the-certificate-of-formation">3.
 File the Certificate of Formation</h3>
-<p>Submit the Certificate of Formation to the New York Secretary of State.
+<p>Submit the Certificate of Formation to the Missouri Secretary of State.
 This can be done either online or by mail.</p>

 <h3 id="create-an-operating-agreement">4.
 Create an Operating Agreement</h3>
-<p>Although not required by every state, operating agreements are recommended in New York to outline the management structure and operating procedures of your LLC.</p>
+<p>Although not required by every state, operating agreements are recommended in Missouri to outline the management structure and operating procedures of your LLC.</p>

 <h3 id="obtain-an-ein">5.
 Obtain an EIN</h3>
 <p>Apply for an Employer Identification Number (EIN) from the IRS.
 This is necessary for tax purposes and to open a business bank account.</p>